bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 The oVirt Plugin can be used for agentless backups of virtual machines running on oVirt or Red Hat Virtualization (RHV).
 It was tested with oVirt/RHV 4.3.
-There are currently no known technical differences between RHV and oVirt (which is RHVs upstream project) that are relevant for this plugin, so both names are equivalent in this documentation if not explicitly mentioned.
+There are currently no known technical differences between RHV and oVirt (which is RHV's upstream project) that are relevant for this plugin, so both names are equivalent in this documentation if not explicitly mentioned.

 For backing up a VM, the plugin performs the following steps: